HacKanCuBa/blake2signer/docs/docs/details.md

         Are signatures different?
 True
         ```

-Since v1.2.0, it is possible to generate deterministic signatures (meaning, without salt) using the `deterministic` option when instantiating any signer.
+From v1.2.0, it is possible to generate deterministic signatures (meaning, without salt) using the `deterministic` option when instantiating any signer.
 For [`Blake2SerializerSigner`](signers.md#blake2signer.signers.Blake2SerializerSigner) this assumes that the serializer and compressor are always deterministic: if that is not true, then the signature won't be deterministic (encoders always are, and provided serializers and compressors are too), which isn't a problem on itself but just to clarify that the parameter doesn't do any magic.

 Other packages usually refer to salt as something to mix with the secret to prevent signer misuse, but here we have the `personalisation` parameter for that.